The very best moist Roasted Chicken Recipe filled with lemon and herbs. Herb roasted chicken is perfect for any day of the year!

-I spent the last month baking, cleaning, spending time with family, and brooding.
+I spent the last month baking (and making roasted chicken), cleaning, spending time with family, and brooding.
 I did a lot more of the latter.
 It’s one of the main reasons I picked up and went missing for a while.
 I needed time to collect myself and finish tasks that were long over-due, before I sat down to make anymore photos and posts to share.

 During that time, I baked pies and brownies for those dearest to me.
 I washed dishes more times than I can possibly remember.
 I gave my attention to the laundry that patiently sat, piled behind the wooden divider in the corner of my bedroom since (gulp) late May.
 I ate at a Michelin Star restaurant.
 And I retreated, languished, and took some time for myself to accept that I needed to be useless for once.
 I needed to reset myself.